 - Use a light-colored metal pan.
 Dark pans tend to over-bake the bottoms and edges.

-For longer storage, wrap the shortbread well with plastic wrap and place in an airtight, freezer-safe container or bag.
-Properly stored, they should keep in the freezer up to 3 months.
-Thaw overnight in the refrigerator or for an hour or so at room temperature.
+Yes!
+For longer storage, wrap the shortbread well with plastic wrap and place it in an airtight, freezer-safe container or bag.
+Properly stored, it should keep in the freezer for up to 3 months.
+Thaw it overnight in the refrigerator or for an hour or so at room temperature.

 More Shortbread Recipes